Pokémon: Mewtwo Strikes Back – Evolution: Production

 Since the film is a near shot-for-shot remake of the first Pokémon film, with minimal changes in the script, The Pokémon Company had to obtain the rights to that script from the estate of Takeshi Shudo (died in 2010), who had written the screenplay for the original film.
 According to film director Kunihiko Yuyama, the production staff chose to animate the film using 3D graphics to portray a "different dimension of the Pokémon world" that would normally be difficult to carry out through other methods of animation.
 Though the film was primarily based on the Kanzenban or "Complete" version of the original film, a scene featuring a young Mewtwo growing up with clone companions that eventually died was not adapted for the remake but acknowledged during the film's marketing cycle.

 The film was publicly announced on December 14, 2018.
-Despite Unshō Ishizuka's death from colon infection in August 2018, the staff confirmed that his narration work was featured in the film.

-Music

-For the film's end credits, the English song, "Keep Evolving", is performed by Haven Paschall (who voiced Serena in the Pokémon XY and XYZ series as well as Risa in Pokémon the Movie: The Power of Us) and the Sad Truth and composed and produced by Ed Goldfarb, who composed the score for the international version of the anime series; for the opening, a remake of the Billy Crawford version of the English theme song from the first film, itself a remix of the original theme song from the Pokémon: Indigo League season originally composed by John Loeffler and John Siegler and originally performed on vocals by Jason Paige, titled "Pokémon Theme (Mewtwo Mix)", is performed by Ben Dixon and the Sad Truth and arranged by Ed Goldfarb.

-In the Japanese version, the opening and ending themes are the same as those from the first film, "Mezase Pokémon Master '98" (めざせポケモンマスター'98) and "Kaze to Issho ni" (風といっしょに) respectively, with the former being a 2019 remaster of the original and the latter being a new arrangement.

 Release

-Theatrical run

-The film was released on July 12, 2019, by Toho in Japan.
-A special Mewtwo (for use only in Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!) was distributed in Japan from April 12 to September 30 for purchasers of premium advance tickets.
-The film had its world premiere at Anime Expo 2019 at the Los Angeles Convention Center.

 Home media

 The film was released on DVD and Blu-ray in Japan on December 18, 2019, and in North America on November 17, 2020.